 I found the traction on these to be fairly inconsistent.
-I used these on a few different gyms across my college campus for a few months.
+I used these in a few different gyms across my college campus for a few months.
 Sometimes, it grips well, and on other occasions, it feels like it's sliding without consistent wiping.

 Dust accumulated in these rather easily, so be prepared to wipe frequently on anything short on a soundly clean court.
 I also want to note that the traction pattern is mostly hard rubber with patches of soft rubber.
 However, the grooves are quite shallow, so I would not expect these to last long playing outdoors.

-Low to the ground ride in the Nike Mamba Rage
+Low-to-the-ground ride in the Nike Mamba Rage

 The cushioning on these is minimal; just a thin, full Lunarlon sole.
 It's plush with a low-to-the-ground ride.